Titan submersible implosion

 The search and rescue operation was performed by an international team organized by the United States Coast Guard (USCG), USN, and Canadian Coast Guard.
 Support was provided by aircraft from the Royal Canadian Air Force and United States Air National Guard, a Royal Canadian Navy ship, as well as several commercial and research vessels and ROVs.

-Industry experts, friends of Rush, and OceanGate employees had stated concerns about the safety of the vessel.
+Industry experts, friends of Rush, and OceanGate employees had previously stated concerns about the safety of the vessel.